Passwords

 This functionality applies across every single Data Entry screen.
 For example, the SapphireOne user is entering a Vendor Invoice (VI).
 Additionally, you may want to add a memo within the Vendor Invoice (VI).
 The user can utilise the tool and simply dictate the memo.

 Another example is if the user wants to add additional lines to the General Ledger account, within each General Ledger account.
 When the user is completing data entry using a General Ledger, there’s always a unique memo field for each GL account line.
-The user can then utilise this feature to quickly add the information they need to add.
-Alternatively, you may have an interview with an employee.
-After the interview process is completed, the user can then make notes about the employee.

 Speech to Text or Dictation is an extremely powerful tool.
 It is something that we at SapphireOne, as well as our clients, utilise daily.
-It is a massive timesaver.
+It is a massive time saver.

 Log Area